 The Architecture Student Research Grant (ASRG), initiated by the Class of 2013, provides a unique opportunity for student research projects.
-The Architecture Student Research Grant 2020 calls for projects that push the boundaries and possibilities of the discipline of architecture.
+The Architecture Student Research Grant calls for projects that push the boundaries and possibilities of the discipline of architecture.
 Successful propositions will discover new forms and methods of working, making, and representing.
 Special consideration will be given to teams whose members articulate how the proposed project will aid in charting a course for their early career or future academic pursuits.

-The ASRG program will award three winning projects of up to $1,500 each.
-The grant will be funded through the Architecture Program Chair's office and through the generous gift of alumni Adam Smith and Lisa Sauve of Synecdoche, Ann Arbor.
+The ASRG program will award three winning projects up to $1,500 each.
+The grant will be funded through the Architecture Program Chair's office and the generous gift of alumni Adam Smith and Lisa Sauve of Synecdoche, Ann Arbor.

-Projects can take many forms: built objects, public installations, experiments, representations, written work, models for alternative practice, etc. The research will be presented as both an exhibition and public lecture.
+Projects can take many forms: built objects, public installations, experiments, representations, written work, models for alternative practice, etc. The research will be presented as both an exhibition and a public lecture.
 The budget must be realistic; projects that convey a strong awareness of their research/exhibition costs and how they plan to optimize the use of their funds will be favored.

 Submissions must include the following:

-- 1 page proposed project schedule
+- One-page proposed project schedule

-- 1 page line-item budget
+- One-page line-item budget

 - Samples of previous work for each team member (not to exceed 1 page/architecture student